vifon/ledger-web/README.md

 It can be used to process and/or clean up automated requests on card payment (left as an exercise for the user).

+### API Timedelta

+If the source of your API call (probably a bank one way or another) sometimes gets delayed, you may want to set `LEDGER_API_TIMEDELTA` in `ledger/settings.py`.
+For example: Your bank sends you an SMS when you pay with a card, which triggers an API call, but sometimes this SMS gets delayed until 8 AM the next day.
+If you're unlikely to make a real payment that early, you may want to set `LEDGER_API_TIMEDELTA = -timedelta(hours=8.5)` so this transaction is still saved with the correct date.

 ## Copyright

 Copyright (C) 2019  Wojciech Siewierski